Technology fees and resources

 Trouble activating your StarID?
 Contact the Minnesota State Help Desk

 Technology purchasing for faculty and staff includes but is not limited to software, laptops, desktops, printers, iPads, Kindles and scanners.
 For all your technology hardware and software needs, please submit a ticket.

-M State uses Minnesota State contract vendors to ensure the best pricing available.
+M State uses Minnesota State contract vendors to ensure the best available pricing.

-Request a new phone, make changes or problems with your current telephone or voicemail service
+Request a new phone, make changes or report problems with your current telephone or voicemail service

 Submit a Request:

 Request a change to your web directory listing

 Colleges and universities may establish a policy to charge a fee to students for the acquisition, upgrading and/or maintenance of technology for academic and student support activities that provide or enhance student access to technology.
 Academic and student support activities include but are not limited to technology infrastructure, computer labs, wireless networks, ongoing technology support and software licensing.